AvatarM500/Tendency-stops-in-Nasvhille/README.md

 -Filter our stops of individuals under 18 years old.

--Converte data in a variable
+-Convert data in a numeric variable

 Phase 2: Preparation